Carmageddon: Release

 Carmageddon was originally released for MS-DOS, Windows, and Mac OS in 1997.
 It won the "Game of the Year" trophy in the 1997 PC Zone reader awards and "Driving Game of the Year" 1997.
 An expansion pack, Splat Pack, was released in 1997.
 It included new tracks, vehicles, environments, network levels, and 3Dfx support.

 The Carmageddon Max Pack, released on February 17, 1998, bundled the original game and its expansion pack into one package.
 As a bonus, it also included a strategy guide, mousepad, and a leather car key chain with Carmageddons logo.
 During the inaugural Interactive Achievement Awards, the Max Pack received a nomination for "PC Action Game of the Year" by the Academy of Interactive Arts & Sciences.

 A port was in development for the Gizmondo, but was never released.
 Carmageddon and its expansion Splat Pack were released on GOG.com on September 27, 2012, for modern operating systems.
 In addition, a port of the game for Apple's mobile devices (iPod Touch, iPhone, iPad) was released on October 17 the same year.
 In July 2011, the City of Los Angeles launched a massive media campaign under the title "Carmageddon" to warn drivers about a major closure on the 405 Freeway during the weekend of July 15–17.
 Stainless Games capitalized on the coincidence to promote the upcoming Carmageddon releases by announcing on the official web site that "L.A.
 Celebrates Carmageddon" and "Yes, it's official!
 The news that Carmageddon is back has been such a hit in California, that the authorities have decided to dedicate a whole weekend to the game!"

 A port for Android based devices was released on May 10, 2013.

 Controversy

 In many countries (including Germany and, for a short time, the United Kingdom), the first release of the game was censored.

 The censored version contained zombies with green blood or robots with black oil instead of humans, as running over the non-human figures was considered more acceptable by their respective ratings boards.
 In the United Kingdom, the BBFC refused to certify the game unless all blood and gore was removed.
 After ten months of appeal, the BBFC certified the original version.

 In some countries, such as Brazil, the game was banned completely.
-The game, along with the sale and distribution of videogames "oriented towards the destruction of people" with vehicles, was banned in the capital city of Buenos Aires, Argentina in 1998.
+The game, along with the sale and distribution of video games "oriented towards the destruction of people" with vehicles, was banned in the capital city of Buenos Aires, Argentina in 1998.
 In Australia, the game was passed completely uncut with a MA15+ rating.